midhunkalarikkal/FullDomain/Notes/React.md

 ### `LIBRARY` ###
 ======================
-A library is a collection of pre-written code, functions, or utilities that helps developers perform common tasks more efficiently.
+- A library is a collection of pre-written code, functions, or utilities that helps developers perform common tasks more efficiently.

-Libraries are tools you can call upon whenever you need them in your code.
-They give you control over when and how to use them.
+- Libraries are tools we can call upon whenever we need them in our code.
+They give us control over when and how to use them.

-A `library` is a collection of packages that perform specific operations whereas a `framework` contains the basic flow and architecture of an application.
+- A `library` is a collection of packages that perform specific operations whereas a `framework` contains the basic flow and architecture of an application.
 The major difference between them is the complexity.
 Libraries contain a number of methods that a developer can just call whenever they write code.
 React js is library and Angular is Framework.

 **Examples:** React, Lodash, jQuery